tor7/b2bExchange/README.md

 # b2b Exchange
-Web app for connecting Blockchain Australia businesses to exchange coins and fiat.
+An exchange protocol for connecting Blockchain Australia businesses to exchange coins and fiat.

 ## Abstract